 Import CLI threads

-From the project Main Chat card, select the host and choose Import CLI threads.
-If the Main Chat workspace has not been opened yet, Jaidu creates it before importing.
+From the project Workspace CLI Threads controls, select the host and choose Import CLI Threads.
+If the backing workspace has not been opened yet, Jaidu creates it before importing.

 3